ketanprakash/Sem3Notes/DBMS.md

     * Conditions:
         1. Relation is in 2NF
         1. There should be no transitive dependency for non prime attributes
-            * Transitive dependency: a -> b, b -> c then a -> b where b is non prime
+            * Transitive dependency: a -> b, b -> c then a -> c where c is non prime
             * In the prev example:
                 * T1(sid, cid, grade), T2(sid, sname, addr, major), T3(cid, title, fname, floc)
                 * In schema T3, cid -> fname, floc -> fname, cid -> floc is a transient dependency on non prime attribute.
 Therefore, T3 is not in 3NF